danielhasse/Gatewaydocumentation/README.md

 - Create an account to access ubuntu server
 - Install SSH service right on the installation page
 - Note: Remember to add two NIC cards for this VM.
 One will be a external network and the other the internal network
+- For the internal network you will have to go on the VM Settings on both Server and Client, choose the NIC that will be used on the internal network and set to Custom and then specify a "VMnet" (You can choose any, as long as both server and client have the same VMnet custom network on the internal NIC)
+- External Nic on the Server is set to Bridged
 - When the system boot up remember to update & upgrade
 ```
 sudo apt update
 sudo apt upgrade
 ```
+- Go ahead and also Install the client VM at this point.

 ### 3. Network
 - It is a good idea to set up a static ip address to be able to access the server though ssh.